clarkevansteenderen/spede_sampler_R/README.md

 ## Summary Plots
 Upload the desired dataframe downloaded from the **Amalgamate** tab in the appropriate panel (Clusters and Entities, Splitting Ratios, Percentage Matches, Percentage Singletons, Splitting Ratios per Predefined Group) and apply the desired plot settings/tweaks for each.
 For a combined plot, scroll to the **Multi-Plots** panel, and click **Plot All**.
 Each plot can be downloaded as a PDF, PNG, or SVG file with desired sizes.

-## :pencil2: **Worked Example using cochineal 12S sequences**
+## :pencil2: **WORKED EXAMPLE** <a name="worked_example"/>

 📌 The [**SPEDE_SAMPLER_DATA**](https://drive.google.com/drive/folders/1IwT4yDOZtkMAMeUpnpovfU2tzsvyUUbU?usp=sharing) Google Drive folder contains all the input files and results of this worked example.
-Sequences were randomly resampled for 25, 50, 75, and 100% of the 142 cochineal insect sequences in the **12S_aligned.fas** file.
+Sequences were randomly resampled for 25, 50, 75, and 100% of the 142 cochineal insect sequences (mitochondrial 12S) in the **12S_aligned.fas** file.
 Each subsampled dataset contains 10 iterations (performed with a set seed for reproducibility).
 The **cochineal_ids.csv** file contains predefined species designations for each sequence based on the host plant the specimen was collected from (the cochineal insects display high host-specificity, where a particular species will typically only feed on one cactus species).
 See the associated [journal article](https://www.sciencedirect.com/science/article/pii/S1049964420306538) for more information about these insects and genetic sequences.
 There are currently 11 described cochineal species, four of which are used as biological control agents for invasive cactus species.
 These are *Dactylopius opuntiae*, *D. tomeontosus*, *D. ceylonicus*, and *D. austrinus*. *Dactylopius opuntiae* comprises the "ficus" and "stricta" lineages, and *D. tomentosus* comprises lineages including "cholla", "imbricata", "californica var. parkerii", "bigelovii", and "cylindropuntia".

 **Steps:**